Are all E-Liquids Compatible?

 There are many different types of e-liquids with different properties and ingredients.
 As a new vaper, you may find yourself asking if all e-liquids are compatible?
 The different types have grown over the years with coils and tanks evolving to adapt towards these different types of e-liquids.
 For example, some e-liquids have a thinner consistency meaning it would be higher PG based and would be best vaped on a higher ohm / tighter coil.

-There are quite a few factors to consider, we are going to make it as clear as possible so you understand which e-liquids are compatible, the different types of e-liquid and the difference between them.
+There are a few factors to consider, so we’ll make it as clear as possible so you understand which e-liquids are compatible, the different types of e-liquid and the difference between them.

 Can you use any vape liquid in any vape pen?